ibm-cloud-docs/containers/cs_versions.md

 ### Update before master
 {: #110_before}

+The following table shows the actions that you must take before you update the Kubernetes master.
+{: shortdesc}

 <table summary="Kubernetes updates for version 1.10">
 <caption>Changes to make before you update the master to Kubernetes 1.10</caption>